teweldemat/funcscript/docs/index.md

-# Language Overview

-FuncScript is a JSON-first expression language.
-It treats vanilla JSON as valid input and layers on an expression system so you can compute new values without changing the familiar syntax.
-This chapter shows how FuncScript extends JSON into a programmable superset and sets the stage for the rest of the manual.

-## JSON Extended
+# Welcome to FuncScript

+FuncScript is what you get if propeties where allowe to be expressions in JSON notations, eg. {x:1+2;} will be allowed.
+Such extension will not take JSON all they to JavaScript as sequential excution and stateful operations will be allowed.

+As such FuncScript is a supper set of JSON, in most way overlap with JavaScript but with some special twists that will make it not a proper subsect of JavaScript.

-Think of FuncScript as "JSON with superpowers."
+So, one can think of FuncScript as "JSON with superpowers."
 Every valid JSON document already parses as valid FuncScript:

 ```funcscript
 { a: 3; b: 4 }